 Don’t forget to save your changes when you’re done.

 WordPress provides an RSS feed by default and you can access yours easily.
-With the help of additional plugin options, like Feedzy RSS Feeds, RSSImport, and Category-Specific RSS Feed Subscription, you can have even more control over it.
+With the help of additional plugin options, like Feedzy RSS Feeds, RSSImport, Category-Specific RSS Feed Subscription, and WP RSS Aggregator, you can have even more control over it.

 As we saw, RSS feeds could be useful in plenty of scenarios… so they’re far from being dead!